archowdhury/BigMart-sales---Testing-various-regression-models/README.md

 4) Gradient Boosting Machine

 The best result was obtained using GBM and I ended up with a reasonably decent RMSE of 1157 on the test submission

+The training and test sets are also attached for practice